B0RGESdaniel/B0RGESdaniel/README.md

 <div>

-- 🔭 I’m currently working on Web and Mobile Development;
+- 🔭 I’m currently working as a Front-end Developer at Metatron;
-- 🌱 I’m currently learning React and Next.JS;
+- 🌱 I’m currently learning React and Node.JS;
 - 👯 I’m looking to collaborate on React or React Native projects;

 </div>